Foot binding

-The prevalence and practice of footbinding varied over time and by region and social class.
-The practice may have originated among court dancers during the Five Dynasties and Ten Kingdoms period in 10th-century China, and gradually became popular among the elite during the Song dynasty.
-Footbinding eventually spread to lower social classes by the Qing dynasty (1636–1912).
-Manchu emperors attempted to ban the practice in the 17th century, but failed.
-In some areas, footbinding raised marriage prospects.
-It has been estimated that, by the 19th century, 40–50% of all Chinese women may have had bound feet, rising to almost 100% in upper-class Han Chinese women.
+The prevalence and practice of foot binding varied over time, by region, and by social class.
+The practice may have originated among court dancers during the Five Dynasties and Ten Kingdoms period in 10th-century China and gradually became popular among the elite during the Song dynasty, later spreading to lower social classes by the Qing dynasty (1644–1912).
+Manchu emperors attempted to ban the practice in the 17th century but failed.
+In some areas, foot binding raised marriage prospects.
+It has been estimated that by the 19th century 40–50% of all Chinese women may have had bound feet, rising to almost 100% among upper-class Han Chinese women.
+Frontier ethnic groups such as Turkestanis, Manchus, Mongols, and Tibetans generally did not practice footbinding.

-In the late 19th century, Christian missionaries and Chinese reformers challenged the practice.
-It was not until the early 20th century that the practice began to die out, following the efforts of anti-footbinding campaigns.
-Additionally, upper-class and urban women dropped the practice of footbinding sooner than poorer rural women.
-By 2007, only a small handful of elderly Chinese women whose feet had been bound were still alive.
+While Christian missionaries and Chinese reformers challenged the practice in the late 19th century, it was not until the early 20th century that the practice began to die out, following the efforts of anti-foot binding campaigns.
+Additionally, upper-class and urban women dropped the practice sooner than poorer rural women.
+By 2007, only a handful of elderly Chinese women whose feet had been bound were still alive.

 History

 Origin

-There are a number of stories about the origin of footbinding before its establishment during the Song dynasty.
-One of these involves the story of Pan Yunu, a favorite consort of the Southern Qi Emperor Xiao Baojuan.
-In the story, Pan Yunu, renowned for having delicate feet, performed a dance barefoot on a floor decorated with the design of a golden lotus, after which the Emperor, expressing admiration, said that "lotus springs from her every step!" (bù bù shēng lián 歩歩生蓮), a reference to the Buddhist legend of Padmavati, under whose feet lotus springs forth.
-This story may have given rise to the terms "golden lotus" or "lotus feet" used to describe bound feet; there is, however, no evidence that Consort Pan ever bound her feet.
+There are a number of stories about the origin of foot binding before its establishment during the Song dynasty.
+One of these accounts is of Pan Yunu, a favourite consort of the Southern Qi Emperor Xiao Baojuan.
+In the story, Pan Yunu, renowned for having delicate feet, performed a dance barefoot on a floor decorated with the design of a golden lotus.
+The Emperor, expressing admiration, said that "lotus springs from her every step!" (bù bù shēng lián 歩歩生蓮), a reference to the Buddhist legend of Padmavati, under whose feet lotus springs forth.
+This story may have given rise to the terms 'golden lotus' or 'lotus feet' used to describe bound feet; there is no evidence, however, that Consort Pan ever bound her feet.